MuhtasimTanmoy/notebook/Database/Sqlite.md

 - Only VIRTUAL columns can be added using `ALTER TABLE`.
 - Strict Typed tables more common though dynamic type used by default in sqlite.
 If a type is not convertible then it stores as that.

+- The life-cycle of a prepared statement object usually goes like this:
+    - Create the prepared statement object using sqlite3_prepare_v2().
+    - Bind values to parameters using the sqlite3_bind_*() interfaces.
+    - Run the SQL by calling sqlite3_step() one or more times.
+    - Reset the prepared statement using sqlite3_reset() then go back to step 2.
+Do this zero or more times.
+    - Destroy the object using sqlite3_finalize().

 ## Resources
 - [VFS](https://www.sqlite.org/vfs.html)
 - [FTS5](https://www.sqlite.org/fts5.html)